 Sometimes we spice this up a by adding minced garlic or a dash or two of cayenne pepper.

-However you choose to eat it, I hope you get your fill of chickweed this spring with this chickweed recipe.
+However you choose to eat it, I hope you get your fill of chickweed this spring with this chickweed grilled cheese recipe.
 And remember to harvest this plant gently, keeping your eye out for fairies!